LMMMEng/TransXNet/README.md

 ```
 @article{lou2023transxnet,
   title={TransXNet: Learning Both Global and Local Dynamics with a Dual Dynamic Token Mixer for Visual Recognition},
-  author={Lou, Meng and Zhou, Hong-Yu and Yang, Sibei and Yu, Yizhou},
+  author={Meng Lou and Shu Zhang and Hong-Yu Zhou and Chuan Wu and Sibei Yang and Yizhou Yu},
   journal={IEEE Transactions on Neural Networks and Learning Systems},
   year={2025}
 }